data-skeptic/openhouseproject.co/contrib.md

 Open tasks you can volunteer for can be found on our waffle.io boards for the
 <a href="https://waffle.io/data-skeptic/home-data-api">API</a> and the
 <a href="https://waffle.io/data-skeptic/home-data-gallery">Interactive tool</a>.
+If you're not looking to contribute technical skills but still want to help out, check out our list of
+<a href="https://trello.com/b/QPhASWc9/openhouse-non-technical-tasks">non-technical volunteer tasks</a>.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cHoRn1UxEzk" frameborder="0" allowfullscreen></iframe>